frodopackets/kirolearning/README.md

 - Preserves PDFs with ≤20 pages in a processed folder
 - Optimized for downstream Bedrock Data Automation processing
 - Serverless architecture with automatic scaling
-- Comprehensive logging and error handling
+- Enterprise-grade security and compliance controls

 ## Deployment